kravishan/Automatic-Summarization/README.md

 ## Demonstration Video

-For a comprehensive demonstration of the application setup and usage, watch our demo video on YouTube: [App Demo Video](https://youtu.be/bewVOYbnSx4)
+For a comprehensive demonstration of the application setup and usage, watch our demo video on YouTube: [https://youtu.be/bewVOYbnSx4](https://youtu.be/bewVOYbnSx4)

 [![App Demonstration](http://img.youtube.com/vi/bewVOYbnSx4/0.jpg)](https://youtu.be/bewVOYbnSx4)